marcelauliano/Nord_teaching/Assembly.md

 Now let’s run the assembly on our subsamples.

 First, make sure you are in the directory that you created during our first hands-on tutorial (`~/a_sylvaticus/`).
-Then let’s create a directory the hifiasm run.
+Then let’s create a directory for the hifiasm run.
 ```console
 mkdir hifiasm
 ```